s1Jh/osupp/README.md

 // TODO: Make this readme better.
 # notOsu
 Another open source clone of the popular circle clicking rhythm game, Osu!
-Written in C++ and designed to be expandable, it tries to offer high performance thanks to hardware acceleration with OpenGL.
+Written in C++, it tries to offer high performance and all QOL features you could think of.
+Written with hindsight in mind and designed to be expandable, notOsu is the perfect platform for not only playing, but experiments too.

 ## Building
 Simply build with CMake.